 In an effort to respond to customer demand, Spiegel Home Furnishing established a mail-order division in 1905 to serve an area within a 100-mile radius of Chicago, and became the first retail establishment to offer installment credit for mail-order items.
-Arthur Spiegel, who spearheaded the new endeavor, cleverly adapted the company's motto, "We Trust the People!", to read "We Trust the People-Everywhere!"
+Arthur Spiegel, who spear-headed the new endeavor, cleverly adapted the company's motto, "We Trust the People!", to read "We Trust the People-Everywhere!"
 The policy was wildly successful, but the family-owned company, overwhelmed by the response, was threatened with the prospect of becoming a victim of its own success.
 Rather than sell company stock to finance an expansion of their mail-order business, and risk losing control of the company, the Spiegel family allied with May, Stem and Company, which operated a nationwide chain of furniture stores.
-In 1906, the mailorder operation of Spiegel, May, Stem and Company generated mail-order sales totaling nearly \$1 million.
-Flush with the early success of its foray into the mail-order business and optimistic about the new company's prospects, in 1907 the management of Spiegel, May, Stern and Company decided that constructing a separate facility would allow the company to create an efficient mailorder system and establish its own physical identity.
-After careful consideration, the company purchased land on 35\ Street just west of Morgan Street, in the newly established Central Manufacturing District (CMD).
+In 1906, the mail-order operation of Spiegel, May, Stem and Company, was incorporated and Arthur Spiegel was named president of the new company.
+In its first year of business, Spiegel, May, Stem and Company generated mail-order sales totaling nearly \$1 million.

+Flush with the early success of its foray into the mail-order business and optimistic about the new company's prospects, in 1907 the management of Spiegel, May, Stern and Company decided that constructing a separate facility would allow the company to create an efficient mail-order system and establish its own physical identity.
+After careful consideration, the company purchased land on 35th Street just west of Morgan Street, in the newly established Central Manufacturing District (CMD).

-Spiegel was one of the first companies to move its operations into the CMD's original east tract, and would eventually become the largest single tenant in the CMD, with an aggregate of over 2,500,000 square feet of space in eleven buildings (some of which were initially built for other
+Spiegel was one of the first companies to move its operations into the CMD's original cast tract, and would eventually become the largest single tenant in the CMD, with an aggregate of over 2,500,000 square feet of space in eleven buildings (some of which were initially built for other

-Spiegel, Incorporated, one of the largest and most successful mail-order companies in the world during the 20th century, was founded as a furniture and home goods supplier in 1865 by German immigrant Joseph Spiegel.
+Spiegel, incorporated, one of the largest and most successful mail-order companies in the world during the 20th century, was founded as a furniture and home goods supplier in 1865 by German immigrant Joseph Spiegel.
 The company formed a mail-order division, known as Spiegel, May, Stern and Company, in 1905.
-The company's liberal credit policies gave it an edge In the burgeoning mail-order market.
-By the mid-20th century, Spiegel was the third largest mall-order retailer In the country.
+The company's liberal credit policies gave it an edge in the burgeoning mail-order market.
+By the mid-20th century, Spiegel was the third largest mail-order retailer in the country.

-Top left and right: Earty advertisements for the Spiegel company, dating from the 1890s and early 1900s.
+Top left and right: Early advertisements for the Spiegel company, dating from the 1890s and early 1900s.
 Middle: Letterhead for Spiegel, May, Stern and Company, circa 1911.
-Bottom left: Spiegel's Initial success in the mail-order business led the company to construct its first buildings in the Central Manufacturing District-a two-story office building (1905, demolished) and a four-story warehouse building (1911, demolished}.
+Bottom left: Spiegel's initial success in the mail-order business ted the company to construct its first buildings in the Central Manufacturing District-a two-story office building (1905, demolished) and a four-story warehouse building (1911, demolished).

 manufacturing concerns).
-In 1907, Spiegel, May, Stem and Company entered into a financing agreement with the trustees of the Central Manufacturing District to construct a two-story brick office building with warehouses in the rear at 1061 -1100 West 35th Street.
+In 1907, Spiegel, May, Stem and Company entered into a financing agreement with the trustees of the Central Manufacturing District to construct a two-story brick office building with warehouses in the rear at 1061-1100 West 35th Street.
 The building was designed by architect Alfred S. Alschuler, a Chicago native who graduated from the Armour Institute of Technology (now the Illinois Institute of Technology) in 1899 and began his professional practice with Dankmar Adler in 1899.
 (This building is no longer extant.)